-In another part of the White Paper, the Government is forced to admit (indirectly) that the press has been conducting a false and lying campaign against the miners on the question of absenteeism: "While the absenteeism percentage (! our emphasis) has risen substantially during the war, there has also been a steady rise in the number of shifts worked per wage earner; and in the last week for which statistics are available, the number of shifts worked was 5.66, the highest on record" Despite the fact that the younger and healthier miners have been driven out of the industry and the average age of miners down the pit has been appreciably raised, the miners are working harder than ever before in recorded history.
+In another part of the White Paper, the Government is forced to admit (indirectly) that the press has been conducting a false and lying campaign against the miners on the question of absenteeism: "While the absenteeism | the Government leaves itself free percentage (! our emphasis) has risen substantially during the war, there has also been a steady rise in the number of shifts worked per wage earner; and miners will be undertaken to imprison in the last week for which statistics are available, the number of shifts worked | will work the pit and pay the owners was 5.66, the highest on record".
+Despite the fact that the younger and healthier miners have been driven out of the industry and the average age of miners down the pit has been appreciably raised, the miners are working harder than ever before in recorded history.
 Slap into the face of the reactionaries, the lie of absenteeism is thrown back.